senaite/senaite.astm/README.md

       -d DELAY, --delay DELAY
                             Time delay in seconds between retries when SENAITE instance is not reachable.
 Only has effect when argument --url is set (default: 5)

-**Note ☝️:**
-The push consuer endpoint `senaite.lis2a.import` does currently not support the full messages (including control characters) sent by `senaite.astm`.
-Therefore, it requires to register a custom endpoint for doing the results import.

 ## Custom push consumer